 Currently there are four global navigation satellite systems (GNSSs) available: GPS, Glonass, BeiDou and Galileo.
-The satellites of these systems are used for positioning and the accuracy is greatly improved if precise satellite orbit, clock and uncalibrated phase delay (UPD) corrections are available when using the precise point positioning (PPP) technique.
-Fugro operates a worldwide network of reference stations capable of tracking GPS, Glonass, BeiDou and Galileo systems and this network is used to calculate precise satellite orbit and clock corrections of all four constellations in real time for maritime applications.
+The satellites of these systems are used for positioning, and the accuracy is greatly improved if precise satellite orbit, clock and uncalibrated phase delay (UPD) corrections are available when using the precise point positioning (PPP) technique.
+Fugro operates a worldwide network of reference stations capable of tracking GPS, Glonass, BeiDou and Galileo systems.
+This network is used to calculate precise satellite orbit and clock corrections of all four constellations in real time for maritime applications.
 The corrections are broadcast to users by eight geostationary L-band satellites providing worldwide coverage.
-This article describes the recent developments and the resulting accuracy of PPP with integer ambiguity Resolutions (IAR).
+This article describes the recent developments and the resulting accuracy of PPP with integer ambiguity resolutions (IAR).

 (By H. Visser, D. Lapucha, J. Tegedor, O. Ørpen and Y. Memarzadeh, Fugro)

 The Fugro Marinestar G4 service uses all four global satellite constellations.
 However, not all four constellations have the same geographical spread or the same number of available satellites.
 Therefore, one must consider the strengths and weaknesses of each constellation.
 The tracking status for each GNSS, based upon a minimum elevation of 5°, is given below.